One of the questions I am often asked is “How can I get my friends and family more involved in preparedness?“

 Yes, I had to put in a plug here for one of my own products!
 But truthfully, they meet the requirements!

 Having all your important documents gathered in one place and ready to go saves time every day.
-You don’t have to spend item frantically searching through papers and filing cabinets before you head to the DMV, to get a passport, to get the kids immunized, to fill out school paperwork, etc.
+You don’t have to spend items frantically searching through papers and filing cabinets before you head to the DMV, to get a passport, get the kids immunized, fill out school paperwork, etc.

 These cost just $3.99 HERE, and if you want to purchase multiple copies for multiple family members, contact me first, and I will set up a bulk discount for you!

-#1 – How to get family and friend involved in emergency preparedness?
+#1 – How to get family and friends involved in emergency preparedness?